Wafinator/Uptime-Monitor/README.md

 - Status page view to share publicly
 - Migrations (currently it's just `CREATE TABLE IF NOT EXISTS` — fine for fresh installs, not great for changes later)

-## Screenshots

-Drop a screenshot at `docs/screenshot-dashboard.png` to fill in the image at the top.
-I'll add a real one once I get a clean shot of the dashboard with a few monitors running.

----

 Built by [Wafi Hassan](https://github.com/Wafinator).